areddish/custom-vision-move-project/README.md

 # Utility for moving projects between subscriptions for Microsoft Cognitive Services - Custom Vision service.
-Sample script to move a Custom Vision project from one Subscription/Region to another.
+Sample script to copy a Custom Vision project from one Subscription/Region to another.

 # Running this script

 To run you need three pieces of information:
-From the settings page of the source Subscription (_where you wnat to move *from*_) *Source Training Key
+From the settings page of the source Subscription (_where you want to copy *from*_) *Source Training Key
 *Source Project Id
-From the settings page of the destination Subscription (_where you want to move *to*_) *Destination Training Key
+From the settings page of the destination Subscription (_where you want to copy *to*_) *Destination Training Key

 To run the script you first install the requirements